timescale/docs/timescaledb/quick-start/node.md

 TimescaleDB is delivered as a PostgreSQL extension.
 Some instances and versions of TimescaleDB already have the extension installed.
-Let's make sure the extesion is installed if it's not.
+Let's make sure the extension is installed if it's not.

 To start, create a database migration by running the following command: